clj-kondo/clj-kondo/doc/hooks.md

   `::foo`.
 - `string-node`: produce a new node for a single string or multiple strings (passed as seq)
 - `token-node`: produce a new token node.
 Used for all remaining tokens (mainly used for symbols or nil).
+- `tag`: return the tag keyword for a node

 Each producing function has a predicate counterpart for checking a type of node: